omnivector-solutions/osd-documentation/testing/_sources/installation.rst.txt

 .. note::

-   The slurm-charms install SLURM from `Omnivector's OSD PPA
+   The Slurm-charms install Slurm from `Omnivector's OSD PPA
    <https://launchpad.net/~omnivector/+archive/ubuntu/osd>`_ on Ubuntu.
 It is
    possible to change the source to `Omnivector's Testing PPA
    <https://launchpad.net/~omnivector/+archive/ubuntu/osd-testing>`_ (or to a
-   local cache server as well) whith the configuration ``custom-slurm-repo``.
+   local cache server as well) with the configuration ``custom-slurm-repo``.
    Setting this value to repositories other than Omnivector's PPAs is not supported and might result in a broken system.